 Day 10: Return to Athens, Afternoon Bike Ride

 Greet the city with a bike ride accessible to riders of all levels.
 You'll wheel past many of the highlights of the city over the course of three hours, complete with a coffee break at a cafe and ideal golden hour lighting for the perfect snapshot.

 Your guide will tell you about all the spots you pass, starting with a spin through the National Gardens and a stop to watch the famous changing of the guards at the Parliament.
 You'll pass the Panathenaic Stadium and Zappeion exhibition hall next, followed by the Greek and Roman agora and ancient cemetery of Keramikos.
 The new Acropolis museum is along the route as well, accompanied by views of the Parthenon, Plaka neighborhood, and Cycladic architecture of Anafiotika.

 You may have to walk your bike at some points, but it's all accompanied by insider tips on the best spots to eat and drink in Athens and plenty of breaks to take in the views.

 Time to say farewell to Greece.
-Enjoy your final Athenian breakfast and sneak in some last-minute exploring before your transfer to the airport.
+Enjoy your final Athenian breakfast before your transfer to the airport.